SoubhikSinha/QnA-ChatBot-LangChain/README.md

 <br>

 ### **7. Running the Streamlit Application**
-To start the Streamlit application, run the following command in your terminal:
+To start the Streamlit application, run the following command in your terminal :
 ```bash
 streamlit run app.py`
 ```